Star Wars is dead, Gen-Xers. Get over it | ZDNet

 When you mess with our family dynamic, it hurts

 For those of us who grew up with the original Star Wars trilogy of films, that is our canon.
 That is our franchise.
 The actors in those original films are our heroes.
-In some respects, we think of these people and characters as extensions of family.
+In some respects, we think of these actors and the characters they play like part of our family.

 The actors are old enough to be parental figures for many of us original fans.